 4. Mangadex

-Mangadex is another well-known platform for free manga, offering an impressive 23,700 titles and 5,800 groups.
-It also provides detailed information about each title and includes links to popular websites like My Anime List, Tapas.io, and Webtoons.
+Mangadex is a widely recognized platform for free manga, featuring an extensive library of over 23,700 titles and contributions from 5,800 groups.
+Each title comes with detailed information and links to well-known sites like My Anime List, Tapas.io, and Webtoons.

 Viz is the largest English-language manga publisher, accounting for nearly a quarter of all graphic novels sold in North America.